 - Responsible for adapting budgetary concerns to uphold the mission of the campus Future Master Plan (FMP), budgeting and implementation for Strategic Initiative SUCF and Campus Projects.

 - Review and approval of all major initiatives or changes to “FMP” with the President’s Office, Division of Business and Finance and various committees, including student government.
-As Co-Chairmen of a “Planning Infrastructure and Operations Committee” the office regularly reviews project schedules and comments of college constituents.
+As Co-Chairmen of a “Planning Infrastructure and Operations Committee” the office regularly reviews project schedules and comments of University constituents.

 - Represents the needs of the campus programs and infrastructure to the SUCF.